 - Hours: Monday–Friday, 8 a.m.–5 p.m.*

 *For after hours emergencies, please contact Campus Safety at 909.607.2000.

 On Campus Counseling Through ARC Counseling and Wellness

-ARC is back on campus providing services to students in Parsons Room 1271.
+ARC is back on campus providing services to students in Music Room C of Platt Campus Center.
 Because ARC is a finite resource we are hoping students will first try to utilize free and insurance subsidized options before scheduling with ARC.

-You may access services with ARC by scheduling online via the links below, or by phone at (909) 333-7434.
+You may access services with ARC via the link below:

 5C Support Resources